 Actually, jackfruit has the texture of chicken!
-I didn’t say it tastes like chicken, because obviously I don’t like chicken.
-But, I love the texture, especially for vegan enchiladas!
+I didn't say it tastes like chicken because obviously, I'm not too fond of chicken.
+But I love the texture, especially for vegan enchiladas!

 So, let's talk about making a vegan enchilada that will bring your family to the vegan dinner table.

 Jackfruit, when drained and removed from a can, looks like triangles of chicken.
 If you taste it, as it comes from the can, it is tasteless.
 In fact, jackfruit's bland flavor makes it the perfect sponge for absorbing flavors.

 For me, the fun is transforming a can of jackfruit into incredible vegan enchilada meat that would fool any meat-eater.
 First, it is important to buy the jackfruit in water or brine.

 One of the biggest mistakes people make, however, is buying jackfruit in syrup.
 Unfortunately, I have made this mistake, and I ended up throwing my whole meal away.
 And I hate wasting food.
 So, avoid that pitfall and buy jackfruit in water or brine.